GuidanceMantras/GuidanceMantras/README.md

 ### Life Complexity
 - Learn how to make life easier, not complex every day
 - Learn from others how to lead easy life

+### People
+- Not all the people on earth are rich or poor , some maybe middle class or maybe ultra rich
+- Not all the people on earth are earning same money or good money
+- Not all the people on earth are good in studies, or finance or stratergy or thinking analytically or critically
+- Not all the people on earth are good in behaviour or mental health
+- Not all the people on earth are good in health
+- Not all the people on earth are good in family
+- Not all the people on earth are good with everyone
+- Not all the people on earth are good in society
+- Not all the people on earth are good in everything

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free